EnterpriseTrainingCenter/Windows-Server/Instructions/Practices/Explore-winget.md

 1. Sign in as **.\Administrator**.
 1. Run **Terminal** as Administrator.
-1. Update the sources for winget and list
+1. Update the sources for winget and list.

     ````powershell
     winget source update